aredn/documentation/arednGettingStarted/advanced_config.rst

 By default each node runs a :abbr:`DHCP (Dynamic Host Control Protocol)` server for its LAN interface, which lets the node assign IP addresses automatically for devices connected to the node's local area network.
 The last octet of the start/end range for host IP addresses is shown in the LAN column.
 If you choose to disable the DHCP server, you must manually configure the host IP addresses to be within the LAN network range.
 There should be only one DHCP server for each IP address scope or range, so you may need to disable your node's DHCP server if there is already another device providing DHCP services on your node's local area network.
 Click this link for additional information on `Dynamic Host Control Protocol <https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol>`_.

-If you enabled the *LAN Access Point* feature, edit the access point's SSID, channel, encryption method, and password.
+If you enabled the *LAN Access Point* feature mentioned previously, edit the access point's SSID, channel, encryption method, and password.
 Click *Save Changes* to write your information to the node's configuration, and a node reboot will also be required.
 Now wireless devices can connect to your node through this new WiFi AP, and their DHCP IP address will be assigned by the node's DHCP server.
 If your node hardware has two radios, for example the *Mikrotik hAP ac lite* with both 2.4 and 5.8 GHz radios in a single unit, the *LAN Access Point* section will always be visible whether or not your *Mesh RF* interface is enabled.

 WAN Column
 ^^^^^^^^^^